Climate Resilience Planning

 SRPEDD is working with the following communities to assist them with the Massachusetts Department of Energy Resources Green Communities Designation and Grant Program:

-City/Town Designation Year Status Grant awards to date SRPEDD PM Contact
+Municipality Designation Year Status Grant awards to date SRPEDD Contact

 Energy Reduction Plans